lucasbfernandes/job-worker/docs/README.md

 ### Trade-offs

-* Even with the correct file permissions, saving the basic authentication token in a file is a bad practice.
+* Even with the correct file permissions, saving the basic authentication token in a file is a bad practice;
+* Few command options.

 ### Future work

 * Use a credential store for user secrets [3];
 * Use tokens that expire (JWT?) or client certificates;
+* Implement more CLI commands options.

 ## Server